The "We Are Microsoft; You Will Be Dissembled To" Rants

 September 24th to November 10th 2002

 Okay, now, this is just strange.
 After fred booted me off of his lame Gruntose site, he (of all people) wants to write a rant.
-Since I have done nothing furthur to further the cause of world harmonica, bringing all nations under sway of the mastermind conspiracy of APE (motto: do nothing at all), as exhibited here at Rantose-COM, and with so many amazingly corrupt corporate fish to fry, and with run-on sentences to curdle any fourth-grade English teacher's non-dairy soy beverage, I have decided, conditionally, to let him.
+Since I have done nothing furthur to further the cause of world harmonica, bringing all nations under sway of the mastermind conspiracy of APE (motto: do nothing at all), as exhibited here at rantose.gruntose.cOM, and with so many amazingly corrupt corporate fish to fry, and with run-on sentences to curdle any fourth-grade English teacher's non-dairy soy beverage, I have decided, conditionally, to let him.
 The conditions being: (1) that a rant is produced.
 That Is All.

 -- Abel Plunkett